-Getting a mountain bike is an investment, so why not make the money and time you spent on it worth it by giving it proper and regular mountain bike maintenance?
-Doing this saves you from repair and replacement costs.
+Getting a mountain bike is an investment, so why not make the money and time you spent on it worth it by giving it proper and regular maintenance?
+Regular maintenance will reduce the cost of repairs and replacement parts.

 It’s not complicated to maintain a bike.
 To get you started, here’s a basic guide on mountain bike maintenance.

 Extend the life of your bike by cleaning it properly.
 This won’t take too much of your time and effort but will let you reap benefits in the long term.

 To clean your mountain bike, use a basic biodegradable soap, a sponge, an old toothbrush and a towel.
 Use these to remove dirt, grease, grime and stains.
 Scrub and brush everything, from the frame, chain, brakes, pedals to derailleurs and seat.

 Rinse everything with a gentle spray of water.
 It’s also good to remove the seat post so you can thoroughly clean it.
 Wipe your bike dry after.

 Checking the brakes is important.
 That’s just common sense.
 To thoroughly inspect the brakes, check every component.
 Check for signs of wear as fading brakes can lead to damage and accidents.